 Creating a right-to-remedy for builders that would allow them to pay a third-party contractor to fix any defects as another way to prevent court cases.
 Statewide minimum warranty standard to ensure reasonable timeliness for repairing defects.
 C.C.
 Role The issue has a direct correlation to the role of a County Commissioner.
 Over the last few years, Governor Polis and the General Assembly have introduced and passed legislation that addresses housing affordability.
 Requirements of some of these policies hold local governments responsible for planning and ensuring affordability, however, without the state also making changes to state policies that are affecting our communities, we are working with one hand tied behind our back.
 It's essential that the state removes the roadblocks that only it has the power to deal with to give counties the opportunity to make meaningful impact.
 Housing is critical not only to the health, safety, and welfare of residents, but also determines economic growth and prosperity.
 If there is not adequate/available housing in a community, it impacts cost of living and can have a negative impact on job growth and business expansion.
-As Colorado continues to gain residents, especially along the Front Range, available housing continues to shrink.
-Families are being priced out of their communities and are either continuing to rent or choosing to move to a state with cheaper home prices.
+As Colorado continues to gain residents, especially along the Front Range, available housing to rent or choosing to move to a state with cheaper home prices.
 Lack of available/affordable housing increases commute times and puts stress on budgets as a majority of income goes to pay rent or mortgage each month.
 Potential Proponents/ Opponents Proponents include the Board of County Commissioners, the Colorado Springs HBA, members of the El Paso County delegation, including House Minority Leader Rose Pugliese.
 Fiscal Impact No anticipated fiscal impact, other than potential workload increases.
-Priority Ranking
+Priority Ranking Risk/ Difficulties 2 C.C.
+Importance 1 CCI Time Commitment 3